mbridak/WinterFieldDayLogger/README.md

 ![Alt text](https://github.com/mbridak/pyqtwfdlogger/blob/main/pics/loggerSettingsDialog.png)

-#### Cloudlog and QRZ API's
+#### Cloudlog, QRZ, HamDB useage
-If you use either Cloudlog logging or QRZ lookup you can click the gear icon to enter your credentials.
+If you use either Cloudlog logging or QRZ/HamDB lookup you can click the gear icon to enter your credentials.
 Q's are pushed to CloudLog as soon as they are logged.

-The QRZ lookup is only used to get the name and gridsquare for the call.
+The QRZ/HamDB lookup is only used to get the name and gridsquare for the call.
 Mainly because when a Q is pushed to CloudLog it will not show as a pin on the map unless it has a gridsquare.
 So this is a scratch my own itch feature.
+Just place a check in either box to use them.
+If both are checked it will it will use QRZ.
+If you have no internet connection leave these unchecked since it might cause a delayafter posting your Q.

 #### XPlanet marker file
 If you use QRZ lookups you can also generate an XPlanet markerfile